 There are lots of wonderful natural sites and fascinating historical places to see in this diverse state.
 Here are some of the places to visit in Kerala.

-— this lush national park at Thekkady was initially preserved by the Maharaja of Travancore as a game reserve in the 1930s, and is home to elephants, langur monkeys and tigers.
+- Periyar Tiger Reserve — this lush national park at Thekkady was initially preserved by the Maharaja of Travancore as a game reserve in the 1930s and is home to elephants, langur monkeys, and tigers.

-— Kerala is famous is famous for its spice, coffee and tea plantations.
-You can find their picturesque vistas and delicious samples at places like Munnar, Wayanad and Thekkady
+- Coffee, tea, and spice plantations — Kerala is famous for its spice, coffee, and tea plantations.
+You can find their picturesque vistas and delicious samples at places like Munnar, Wayanad, and Thekkady.

-– a network of canals with unique flora and fauna through Alleppey, Kumarakom, Kollam, Kasaragod and Kuttanad; visitors can rent canoes or houseboats to explore them.
+- The Backwaters — a network of canals with unique flora and fauna through Alleppey, Kumarakom, Kollam, Kasaragod, and Kuttanad; visitors can rent canoes or houseboats to explore them.

-— home to the Guruvayur Sri Krishna Temple, when an annual elephant occurs during a religious festival.
+- Guruvayur — home to the Guruvayur Sri Krishna Temple, where an annual elephant occurs during a religious festival.
 The elephants can be found at the Punnathur Ana Kotta palace grounds.

-—This ancient town is home to the Vadakkunnathan Temple, which holds the annual Thrissur Pooram, one of the grandest temple festivals in the state, as well as many other important sites like the St Thomas Syro-Malabar Church and Cheraman Juma Masjid
+- Thrissur Pooram — This ancient town is home to the Vadakkunnathan Temple, which holds the annual Thrissur Pooram, one of the grandest temple festivals in the state, as well as many other important sites like the St Thomas Syro-Malabar Church and Cheraman Juma Masjid.

-— located in Thiruvananthapuram, it said to be the richest temple in the world.
-You can also visit the many nearby temples nearby, such as Koyikkal Palace, Kanakakunnu Palace, Nanthancodu and more.
+- Padmanabhaswamy Kshetram — located in Thiruvananthapuram, is said to be the richest temple in the world.
+You can also visit the many nearby temples nearby, such as Koyikkal Palace, Kanakakunnu Palace, Nanthancodu, and more.

 Interesting facts about Kerala

-: The food of Kerala is quite unique.
-This coastal state is known for its seafood, such as fish molee, prawn curry, as well as Erissery, Nadan Kozhi Varithathu, Idiyappam, Puttu and Kadala Curry.
+- Local food — The food of Kerala is quite unique.
+This coastal state is known for its seafood, such as fish molee, and prawn curry, as well as Erissery, Nadan Kozhi Varithathu, Idiyappam, Puttu, and Kadala Curry.
 You can also try the Kerala sadya, a traditional vegetarian meal served on a banana leaf, especially during festivals and weddings.